3SUM/gemm/README.md

 If you have questions or concerns please feel free to contact me here or on **Discord @im.upset**.

+## Matrix Multiplication Methods

+#### Naive

+Basic nested-for loop approach.

+#### Loop interchange (Cache Aware)

+Changing the order of the nested-for loops to provide more efficient memory access by preventing cache misses.

+#### Tiling (Cache Blocking)

+Tiling is a technique used to optimize matrix multiplication by breaking down matrices into smaller, equal-sized subsets called tiles.
+These tiles are then stored in cache memory, which is faster than RAM.

 ## Build & Run

 ```